This is an older blog post, you will find one on more recent data here

 The ‘Advanced Insights’ presentation is displayed below:

-Later this week I will have a post on all 10 covered US states, followed by an update on North Dakota early next week.
+Later this week we should have a new post on the Niobrara, followed by an update on all covered states in the US early next week.

 Production data is subject to revisions, especially for the last few months.